ThinkEQ/assembly-solutions-ltd/src/pages/news/julie-achieves-20-years-service.md

         We gave her an amazing send-off and it was our pleasure as company owners to gift Julie with a £500 voucher, bottle of champagne, flowers & balloons.
 We also arranged the Fish & Chips van to serve everyone in the company a delicious chippy lunch!

-        The team are going to miss her so much - and Friday’s at 10:30 will not be same when we don’t hear her shout across the factory “Butttties!”
+        The team are going to miss her so much - and Friday’s at 10:30 will not be same when we don’t hear her shout across the factory "Butttties!"

         Scroll to the end to see Julie on the ASL cable production line 20 years ago!